muratseyhan/primo-explore-section-ordering/README.md

 ## Instructions

 ### Including as a dependency
 - This package assumes that an angular module named 'viewCustom' is defined in your application.
-If not, create a new JS file under the 'js/' directory.
+If not, create a new JS file under the 'js/' directory named as 'custom.module.js'.
-For example, if you are developing a package for the 'Auto1' view, you can create the file as 'primo-explore-devenv/primo-explore/custom/Auto1/js/module.js'.
+For example, if you are developing a package for the 'Auto1' view, you can create the file as 'primo-explore-devenv/primo-explore/custom/Auto1/js/custom.module.js'.
 The file should contain the following line.

   ```